Last Updated: May 2026 | Author: Munir Ardi

 Federal law (The McKinney-Vento Act) prioritizes keeping families together.
 However, many shelters are single-sex, which forces fathers to separate from their children.

-The Law: Public schools must provide transportation for your homeless children to their original school, even if you move to a shelter in a different district.
-Use this stability for your kids while you stabilize your housing.
+- The Law: Public schools must provide transportation for your homeless children to their original school.

-Deep Dive: If you have children, stop reading this general guide and switch to our specialized Help for Homeless Families Guide immediately.
+- Deep Dive: If you have children, switch to our specialized Help for Homeless Families Guide immediately.

 2. Veterans (The Gold Standard of Care)